digital-sound-antiques/kss-drivers/README.md

 These header files are copyrighted materials.

-- mgsdrv.h from mgsdrv.com by GIGAMIX/Ain
+- mgsdrv.h from mgsdrv.com - MGSDRV (c) Ain./[Gigamix](https://gigamix.hatenablog.com/entry/mgsdrv/)
 - kinrou5.h from kinrou5.bin by Keiichi Kuroda
 - mpk106.h from mpk.bin by K-KAZ
 - mpk103.h from mpk103.bin by K-KAZ